ava-labs/avalanche-docs/docs/learn/projects.md

 [Link to GitHub](https://github.com/ava-labs/avalanche-cli)

-Avalanche CLI is a command line tool that gives developers access to everything Avalanche.
+Avalanche-CLI is a command line tool that gives developers access to everything Avalanche.
 This release specializes in helping developers develop and test Subnets.

 Related docs